cetanu/python-env.nvim/README.md

 ## How It Works

 1. The plugin searches upward from the current directory for Python project files
+2. It determines which tool to use based on lock files:
+   - If `poetry.lock` exists, it prioritizes Poetry
+   - If `uv.lock` exists, it prioritizes uv
+   - If no specific lock files are found, it tries tools in the configured preference order
-2. It checks which Python environment tools are available on your system
+3. It checks which Python environment tools are available on your system
-3. It uses the available tools to find the project's virtual environment
+4. It uses the determined tool to find the project's virtual environment
-4. It sets the following environment variables:
+5. It sets the following environment variables:
    - `VIRTUAL_ENV` - Path to the virtual environment
    - `PATH` - Prepends the virtual environment's bin directory
    - `PYTHON` - Path to the Python executable